aras-p/smol-v/README.md

 # SMOL-V: like Vulkan/Khronos SPIR-V, but smaller.

-smol-v - v0.1 - public domain - https://github.com/aras-p/smol-v
-authored on 2016 by Aras Pranckevicius no warranty implied; use at your own risk

 ## Overview

 SMOL-V encodes Vulkan/Khronos SPIR-V format programs into a form that is smaller, and is more